 - What is Power BI Desktop?

-- Shape and Combine Data with Power BI Desktop
+- Shape and combine data in Power BI Desktop

-- Common Query Tasks in Power BI Desktop
+- Perform common query tasks in Power BI Desktop